 - 18.4.1 Rail on main tracks, including crossovers and sidings contained on such lines, will be ultrasonically tested (UTT) at the frequencies prescribed in Appendix B. The Director, Engineering-Track may increase the testing frequency or request additional rail flaw testing at critical locations or on non-main track as required.
-This section also covers the following two areas: - a) Partially worn rail purchased from 3rd parties; - b) Rail removed from track if it is to be reused. - 18.4.2 A qualified person must conduct the ultrasonic inspection of rail.
-Rails that have been ultrasonically tested must be kept segregated from those that have not been tested and will display the markings as detailed below. - 18.4.3 Rails to be tested out of track must be wire brushed to remove rust and scale.
+This section also covers the following two areas: - a) Partially worn rail purchased from 3rd parties; - b) Rail removed from track if it is to be reused. - 18.4.2 For new construction, rail on all tracks must be ultrasonically tested prior to placing the new tracks in service unless otherwise authorized in writing by the Director, Engineering -- Track. - 18.4.3 18.4.2 A qualified person must conduct the ultrasonic inspection of rail.
+Rails that have been ultrasonically tested must be kept segregated from those that have not been tested and will display the markings as detailed below. - 18.4.4 As grease interferes with proper ultrasonic testing, all lubricators must be shut off sufficiently in advance of any Ultrasonic Rail Testing to ensure no grease is present.

+Lubricators must be reactivated immediately after testing. - Rails to be tested out of track must be wire brushed to remove rust and scale.
 Rails must have a complete ultrasonic test for the full length of the rail using equipment capable of traversing single rails.
 Such equipment is not capable of testing the ends of the rail.
 Therefore, both rail ends must be tested using portable hand test units.
-Rail head surface defects that prevent the ultrasonic inspection of the rail cut out or the rail scrapped. - 18.4.4 Rails tested under this standard and found to be free of external and internal defects will be either identified by the letters "UTT" (for Ultrasonically Tested) or "UTC" (for Ultrasonically Certified), depending on the rails origin.
+Rail head surface defects that prevent the ultrasonic inspection of the rail cut out or the rail scrapped. - 18.4.6 18.4.4 Rails tested under this standard and found to be free of external and internal defects will be either identified by the letters "UTT" (for Ultrasonically Tested) or "UTC" (for Ultrasonically Certified), depending on the rails origin.
 These rails must be marked by a minimum of 2 in (51 mm) high characters on the web of the rail with a white paint stick, along with the date tested.
-Rails tested must be marked in the web starting 3 ft (914 mm) from the end of the rail. - a) "UTT" must be used to identify the rail was generated internally by Metrolinx; - b) "UTC" must be used to identify whether the rail was obtained from an external source. - 18.4.5 Rail tested under this standard and found to contain a defect must be marked: - a) With permanent yellow paint on the web of the field and gauge side of the rail - b) With white paint stick, 2 in (51 mm) high, right side up characters on the web of the field and gauge side of the rail indicating: - i.
+Rails tested must be marked in the web starting 3 ft (914 mm) from the end of the rail. - a) "UTT" must be used to identify the rail was generated internally by Metrolinx; - b) "UTC" must be used to identify whether the rail was obtained from an external source. - 18.4.7 18.4.5 Rail tested under this standard and found to contain a defect must be marked:

+- a) With permanent yellow paint on the web of the field and gauge side of the rail - b) With white paint stick, 2 in (51 mm) high, right side up characters on the web of the field and gauge side of the rail indicating: - i.
 Defect number, type, size; and - ii.
 Milepost / Date of Test / Company and Unit Number.